 This tart is so rich, you won’t want large slices.
 Actually, maybe you will.
 If you’re feeling sassy, spread each plate with a tablespoon or so of raspberry sauce then plate the tart slice on top.
 And here is a good recipe for Lemon Curd.
 And, if by chance you have some Limoncello, feel free to toss a tablespoon or two into the unbaked filling.
 It will add a subtle-but-delicious note to the tart.Print

 Sicilian Lemon Tart (Torta al Limone)

-- 1 sweet tart crust or pie crust for 9 inch pie
+1 sweet tart crust for 9 inch pie

-- 1-1/2 cups fresh lemon curd or use prepared lemon curd
+1 cup fresh lemon curd or 1 8-ounce jar of prepared lemon curd

-- Whip cream with sugar and vanilla extract.
-Pipe or spoon whipped cream onto the tart and spread decoratively.
+Whip cream with sugar and vanilla extract.
+Pile onto the tart and spread decoratively.
 Adorn the tart with raspberries or strawberries.

 This tart is so rich, you don’t want large slices.
 If you wish, spread each plate with a tablespoon of raspberry sauce then plate the tart slice on top.